|Elliott Sound Products||Inverter AC Power Supplies|

 The recovered waveform is shown in Figure 16, along with the frequency spectrum in the lower violet trace.
 The 50Hz waveform is the spike at the extreme left, and the 2.5kHz residual (with its sidebands) is seen in the centre of the frequency domain measurement.
 The filter used was just a simple resistor-capacitor low-pass type with a -3dB frequency of 159Hz (10k resistor and 100nF capacitor), so there's more of the 2.5kHz signal than you'd normally see.
 If the modulation carrier frequency is increased to 25kHz, the 50Hz waveform is very clean indeed - even with such a crude filter and slow opamp.

 Many inverters offer 'regulation', but it's often not proper regulation that maintains both peak and RMS at the designated output voltage.
-For modified squarewave inverters, the regulation circuit will attempt to maintain the RMS voltage as the peak sags under load.
+For modified squarewave inverters, the regulation circuit will attempt to maintain the RMS voltage as the peak sags under load and/or as the battery discharges.
 This is done by making the 'on' periods longer, and the output voltage starts to resemble that from a squarewave inverter as the load is increased.

 True sinewave inverters using PWM will use a variety of techniques, but the easiest is simply to allow the output waveform to clip.
 The alternative is to ensure that the PWM amplifier has some headroom, and to apply a comprehensive feedback circuit to ensure that the AC output remains within preset limits.